micheles/decorator/docs/documentation.md

 decorator can be written as ``decfactory()`` with no parameters specified;
 moreover, as a shortcut, it is also possible to elide the parenthesis, a feature much requested by the users.
-For years I have been opposite to this feature request, since having expliciti parenthesis to me is more clear and less magic; however once this feature entered in decorators of the Python standard library (I am referring to the `dataclass` decorator https://www.python.org/dev/peps/pep-0557/) I finally gave up.
+For years I have been opposite to this feature request, since having explicit parenthesis to me is more clear and less magic; however once this feature entered in decorators of the Python standard library (I am referring to the [dataclass decorator]( https://www.python.org/dev/peps/pep-0557/)) I finally gave up.

 The example below will show how it works in practice.